ni/nimble/packages/nimble-components/README.md

 ```

 2. _Optional_ Add other Nimble components as descendants of the theme provider and they will inherit the theme.
-3. _Optional_ Style non-Nimble components using the CSS custom properties which the theme provider defines for tokens.
+3. _Optional_ Style non-Nimble components using the values which the theme provider defines for tokens.
+    - Tokens are exposed as CSS custom properties and as TypeScript constants using the [FAST Design Token](https://www.fast.design/docs/design-systems/design-tokens) implementation.
+    - These tokens are not yet documented but you can see their names in [`design-tokens.ts`](/packages/nimble-components/src/theme-provider/design-tokens.ts).
 4. _Optional_ Customize the theme for all or part of your application.
 Approaches for doing this are an area of active research; please reach out to the Nimble team to discuss your use case.

 ## Contributing